The-Taggart-Institute/blue-crab-shells/README.md

 ## Stages

+### Stage 0

-* `stage-0`: Our initial prototype to prove communication over TCP
+Our initial prototype to prove communication over TCP.
+Nothing fancy, but a few things to note:

+- The syntax for importing modules
+- The `Result` type, and how it's handled
+- The clarity of the TCP stack